Why study with us

 Our CDT is perfectly placed to deliver outstanding, well-rounded student experience.

-- Fully funded 4-year studentship, covering tuition fees, competitive stipend and travel/research support.
+- Fully funded 4-year studentship, covering tuition fees, stipend (£17,668 in 2022/23) and travel/research support.

 - Opportunities for joint projects, research visits, internships and other collaboration with our extensive network of research and industry partners worldwide.